gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 }
 ```

-You can add a new (or override existing) adapters by providing you own implementation
+You can add a new (or override existing) adapters by providing you own implementations
 conforming to this interface:

 ```ts